 Choosing our top 5 favourite parks out of a list of 28 national parks in Costa Rica wasn’t easy!
 There are some more incredible national parks in Costa Rica that we didn’t want to leave out entirely.

 These parks were close, but just didn’t make it to our top 5 national parks in Costa Rica:

 Manuel Antonio – an extremely popular national park that offers a wide variety of wildlife.
-Lots of travelers visit this park as it offers pretty high chances of spotting a sloth or a monkey.
+Lots of travellers visit this park because it offers pretty high chances of spotting a sloth or a monkey.
 The beach within Manuel Antonio National Park is some of the best in Costa Rica.
 This one would have been in our top 5 national parks, but the park feels touristy and it’s often packed with visitors.
 (Entrance $16)

 Tenorio Volcano National Park – home to the famous Rio Celeste waterfall with it’s natural vibrant blue colour.
 While hiking to the waterfall you will see lots of wildlife on the way.
 (Entrance $12)

 Monteverde Cloud Forest – is one of two cloud forests in Monteverde, and it’s also the most popular.
 While you hike through the forest you can witness a variety of animals and birds.
 It protects over 4,000 hectares that are home to over 100 species of mammals, 400 birds and 500 orchids.
-This is not the park to visit if you want to see unique wildlife though.
+This is not the park to visit if you want to see unique wildlife, though.
 (Entrance $25)

 Irazu Volcano National Park – Irazu Volcano is Costa Rica’s tallest volcano, standing at an impressive 3,432 meters.
 The 1,050 metrewide crater houses a bright and beautiful blue-green lake.
 The colour looks almost radioactive!
 (Entrance $15)